-Yet we have to admit, we are really surprised by this position.
+Yet we have to admit we are really surprised by this position.
 Blockchain keeps being sold as the secure and trusted database solution.
 Hold on.
 Were we the only ones to read the MIT paper released in early 2019 outlining the security vulnerabilities of blockchain as a technology?
-It is worth reading on its own, but here’s the short version: it outlines multiple ways, the once unhackable blockchain, is now being cracked more often than you might think.
-At the time the article was published, hackers had managed to steal nearly US$2 billion worth of cryptocurrency.
+It is worth reading on its own, but here’s the short version: it outlines multiple ways the once unhackable blockchain is now being cracked more often than you might think.
+At the time the article was published, hackers had managed to steal nearly 2 billion USD worth of cryptocurrency.

 Artificial Intelligence (AI)